Fire and rescue services

 Use only registered taxis and limousines arranged through your hotel.

 Taxis don't use meters.
-Negotiate the price before you leave.
+Negotiate the price before you get in the taxi.

 Public transport is via minibus (jitneys).